Canada-Portugal relations

 Bilateral relations

 Diplomatic relations between Canada and Portugal were established in 1952 but there is a long history of interactions extending back to the early days of the Portuguese voyages of discovery in the 1500s.
-People-to-people links have grown stronger over time and today, these ties between Canada and Portugal are underpinned by a vibrant Canadian community of Portuguese origin estimated at more than 480,000 people.
+People-to-people links have grown stronger over time and today, these ties between Canada and Portugal are underpinned by a vibrant Canadian community of Portuguese origin estimated at about 450,000 people.
 In Portugal, Canada is represented at an embassy in Lisbon.
 Portugal maintains an embassy in Ottawa.

 Trade relations